nautilus-cyberneering/testing-in-rust/docs/custom-mocks-in-rust.md

 Since the `self` reference is not mutable, you can not change the `sent_event` value.

 I needed to learn how to implement it, and [Cameron](https://github.com/da2ce7) pointed me to the solution.
-The not mutable `self` reference does not allow you to change the attributes in the struct, but it's not recursive.
+The immutable `self` reference does not allow you to change the attributes in the struct, but it's not recursive.
 Rust has some types that allow you to change the interior mutability.

 Rust has a pattern called the ["Interior Mutability Pattern"](https://doc.rust-lang.org/book/ch15-05-interior-mutability.html#refcellt-and-the-interior-mutability-pattern).